Homotopy Brunnian links and the $\kappa$-invariant: Introduction

 where $[\T^n, \Cnf(n)]$ is the set of pointed homotopy classes of maps from the $n$-torus $\T^n$ to the configuration space $\Cnf(n)$ of $n$ distinct points in $\R^3$:

-Again, we consider pointed maps in \eqref{eq:kappa} purely for convenience (see Appendix \ref{sec:basepoints}).
-Note that because any link homotopy between two links $L_1$ and $L_2$ induces a homotopy of the associated maps $F_{L_1}$ and $F_{L_2}$, the map $\kappa$ is well-defined.
-Koschorke \cite{Koschorke91, Koschorke97, Koschorke91b} introduced the following central question which is directly related to the problems mentioned above. \begin{prob}[\cite{Koschorke91, Koschorke97, Koschorke91b}] Is the $\kappa$-invariant injective and therefore a complete invariant of $n$-component classical links up to link homotopy? \end{prob}
+Again, we consider pointed maps in \eqref{eq:kappa} purely for convenience.
+Koschorke \cite{Koschorke91,Koschorke97,Koschorke91b,Koschorke90,Koschorke03} introduced the following central question which is directly related to the problems mentioned above and the $\kappa$--invariant. \begin{prob}[Koschorke~\cite{Koschorke97}] Is the $\kappa$-invariant injective and therefore a complete invariant of $n$-component classical links up to link homotopy? \end{prob} \no In 1997 Koschorke showed that $\kappa$ is injective on $BLM(n)$ \cite[Theorem 6.1 and Corollary 6.2]{Koschorke97}; i.e., it separates homotopy Brunnian links.
+More recently the above question was answered in the affirmative when $n=3$, \cite{Kom-Milnor08, Kom-Milnor-degree09}.
+The work of Munson and Voli\'c (e.g. Proposition 3.10 \cite{Munson-Volic09}) gives a possibly stronger invariant of homotopy string links than the Koschorke invariant, an as yet unsettled question.
+Although their methods apply primarily to links in dimensions greater than $3$, these methods also provide a potentially interesting setting for links in $\R^3$.